kratos-batteries/kratos-batteries/doc/Design/usecases.md

-There are three different use cases for this project:
+There are four different use cases for this project:

 1. User will input electrolyte working ion of choice for battery design.
 - Software will ask for electrolyte working ion